 It is clear that the hybrid model of work, which includes some combination of on-site and remote workers, is likely to remain popular across the workforce landscape.

 Your organization likely has great leaders, doing great work, despite not have the formal authority or title.
 How can you recogize and elevate these leaders?

 Don't default to PowerPoint.
 Understand why a slide deck exists and how it can enhance your public speaking and presentation style.

 Global organizations need HR leaders with global intellect, acumen and agility if they're to make the best decisions for the workforce and company.

 People will resist when they don't feel they have autonomy.
 Help them disover their choice with these 4 tips.

-The latest SmartBrief on Leadership poll question: How do most leaders in your organization view the world?
+The most recent SmartBrief on Leadership poll question: How would you characterize the majority of people in your organization?

 Employee assessments can give you valuable insight into your culture, so get everyone's take.
 Sampling feels like a shortcut but can be damaging in the long run.

 Many Americans are quitting their jobs, fed up with work or responding to pressure to return to pre-pandemic norms.
 How can leaders support employee fulfillment -- and increase retention?